emqx/blog/en/201910/emqx-rule-engine-series-store-messages-to-the-mongodb-database.md

 ### Create  resource

-Open the EMQ X Dashboard, go to the **Resources** page on the left menu, click the **New** button, select the MongoDB resource type to create:
+Open the EMQX Dashboard, go to the **Resources** page on the left menu, click the **New** button, select the MongoDB resource type to create:

 ![mongrescreate2x.jpg](https://static.emqx.net/images/f5a5355598d874242fa945c932da2e05.jpg)

-The network environment of the nodes in the EMQ X cluster may be different.
+The network environment of the nodes in the EMQX cluster may be different.
 After the resources are created successfully, click the **Status button ** in the list to check the resource connection status of each node .
 If the resources on the node are unavailable, check whether the configuration is correct and the network connectivity is correct, and click the **Reconnect** button to manually reconnect.

 ![mongresstatus2x.jpg](https://static.emqx.net/images/066ae8a4c6247e8481c39c39f97f3953.jpg)